wasmup/Scrumptious/README.md

 teams have all competencies needed to accomplish the work without depending on others not part of the team.

+The essence of Scrum is a small team of people.
+The individual team is highly flexible and adaptive.

 ## Definition of Scrum
 Scrum (n): A framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.